Massive damage of rare plants probed at Nevada mine site

 “I have visited hundreds of different wild buckwheat populations from Colorado to California and New Mexico to Montana and have never seen herbivore damage anywhere close to this severe,” Grady said in an email to AP.
 “It seems very likely that this event was a deliberate human action.”

-Dan Barton, chairman of the Wildlife Department at California’s Humboldt College who has studied rodents and rare plants in similar soils for seven years, said the photographs and observations don’t “appear consistent with any rodent damage I’ve ever seen.”
+Dan Barton, chairman of the Wildlife Department at California’s Humboldt State University who has studied rodents and rare plants in similar soils for seven years, said the photographs and observations don’t “appear consistent with any rodent damage I’ve ever seen.”

 Calaway believes drought conditions could have played a role.